netdata/go.d.plugin/modules/tengine/README.md

-# tengine
+# Tengine monitoring with Netdata

 [`Tengine`](https://tengine.taobao.org/) is a web server originated by Taobao, the largest e-commerce website in Asia.
 It is based on the Nginx HTTP server and has many advanced features.

-This module monitors one or more `Tengine` instances depending on configuration.
+This module monitors one or more `Tengine` instances, depending on your configuration.

 ## Requirements